DamianDuy/django-learnProgramming-app/README.md

 The overall goal of this application is to provide users an easy way to monitor their progress in learning custom programming languages.
 The road map of learning the chosen programming language will divide the learning path into the most important sections.
 At the end of each section the user will take part in a short test to check if they obtained the required knowledge to proceed.

-The supported programming languages include:
+The supported programming languages include:<br />
 -C++

 More programming languages will be added later.